Lywx/Lywxism/_posts/2015-1-3-knowledge-retrieval-system.markdown

 - Domain Specific Language
 ---

+<br> <br>

-#### 1. Introduction
+## 1. Introduction

 People forget important things more often than they thought.
-On the concern of productivity, knowledge is gained from books, posts on Internet, thoughts and classes.
+Knowledge is generally gained from books, posts on Internet, thoughts and classes.
 Even we take notes, we may forget the essentialness of these tiny pieces of information in runtime of our cognitive activities.
+In another word, **you probably will not use specific knowledge when you should.**

 I personally would forget things like "What is the current objective of this time span?", "What is the possible strategies to solve this math problem" or